cmorman89/local-ai-chatbot/README.md

 - Interact with a local LLM server (e.g., LM Studio)
 - User and AI-styled chat bubbles with dynamic markdown rendering
 - Conversational/contextual chat history
-- Selecting a different model to load and use
+- Select a different model to load and use
+- Select custom server endpoint

 ## Screenshots: